paragi/rocket-store-node/README.md

 ## Updates

 0.10.15
-- Unification on import / require Rocket Store
+- Unification in import / requirement of the Rocket Store package

 0.10.11 - 0.10.14
 - Config workflow